-Interested in training as a volunteer breastfeeding educator or breastfeeding counselle the Australian Breastfeeding Association?
-What are the responsibilities of a breastfeeding counsellor or breastfeeding educator v with ABA?
-What breastfeeding (lactation) experience is required before training as a breastfeedir counsellor or breastfeeding educator? ng Breastfeeding educator Breastfeeding counsellor How ABA philosophies, policies and ethical conduct underpin the work of the Associat ion 10 Attendance at a Volunteering with ABA meeting prior to applying to train 10 What other criteria must I meet apart from my breastfeeding experience?
-11 What training is involved in becoming a breastfeeding counsellor or breastfeeding edu with ABA?
-The breastfeeding practicum 12 The breastfeeding counselling practicum The breastfeeding education practicum The 10998NAT Certificate IV in Breastfeeding Education Course Why the volunteer traineeship is work based learning - an explanation of comp based training and assessment and the minimum 150 hours of volunteer partic Flexible Delivery and Assessment in ABA ipation 15 17 Quality Assurance GuaranteeQualifications of Trainers and Assessors Issuance of AQF qualifications Learner Health and Safety Attending training sessions and workplace training 19 How is training delivered in ABA?
-20 How long will training take?
-21 Volume of learning 21 What happens when I have finished my enrolment period?
-22 Can I seek recognition for other qualifications or prior learning?
-Clause 3.5 23 How much does it cost to train?
-24 Course Fees and Charges State funding entitlements How will I be assessed?
-ABA's Assessment Policy What support and resources will I receive when training?
-Material and equipment that the learner must provide What support will I be given if I have specific needs?
-Know your rights as a learner How does ABA ensure access and equity?
+Interested in training as a volunteer breastfeeding educator or breastfeeding counsellor with Australian Breastfeeding Association?

+What are the responsibilities of a breastfeeding counsellor or breastfeeding educator with AE What breastfeeding (lactation) experience is required before training as a breastfeeding

+counsellor or breastfeeding educator?
+8

+How ABA philosophies, policies and ethical conduct underpin the work of the Association

+Volunteering with ABA session prior to applying to train

+What other criteria must I meet apart from my breastfeeding experience?

+What training is involved in becoming a breastfeeding counsellor or breastfeeding educator

+ABA?

+The 10998NAT Certificate IV in Breastfeeding Education Course

+Why the volunteer traineeship is work based learning - an explanation of competency-based

+training and assessment and the minimum 150 hours of volunteer participation 14

+Flexible Delivery and Assessment in ABA 15

+Quality Assurance Guarantee 15

+Qualifications of Trainers and Assessors 16

+Issuance of AQF qualifications 16

+Learner Health and Safety 17

+How long will training take?
+18

+Volume of learning 19

+Can I seek recognition for other qualifications or prior learning?
+20

+How much does it cost to train?

+State funding entitlements 22

+How will I be assessed?
+23

+ABA's Assessment Policy 23

+What support and resources will I receive when training?
+24

+Material and equipment that the learner must provide 24

+What support will I be given if I have specific needs?
+25

+Know your rights as a learner 25

+How does ABA ensure access and equity?
+25

 What about my personal information and confidentiality?
+26

-Complaints and appeals
+Complaints and appeals 26

+Disciplinary Action 27

+What happens if I do not finish my training?
+28

+What if I need to take a break during training?
+28

+What happens when I finish my training?
+28

+How do I enrol?
+29

+Volunteer traineeship enrolment process 30

+Student number and formal identification 30

+Appendix 1 Course Application Criteria 32

+Criteria for ABA Volunteer Traineeships 32

+Appendix 2 Volume of learning for the 10998NAT Certificate IV in Breastfeeding Education

+course 34

+Appendix 3 - The structure of the 10998NAT Certificate IV in Breastfeeding Education course Appendix 4 - 10998NAT Certificate IV in Breastfeeding Education course unit 36

+• 20